mustafashabib/eatPalestine/_recipes/tabbouleh.md

 ---
 layout: page
+title: Tabbouleh
-title: Tabbouleh · Parsley and Bulgur Wheat Salad
+subtitle: Parsley and Bulgur Wheat Salad
 excerpt: "An amazingly delicious mix of finely chopped parsley, tomatoes, and bulgur wheat served with lots of olive oil and lemon juice."

 categories: recipes